Your guide to all the most popular mid-mounted e-bike motors on the market, from Bosch to Brose to Yamaha, Fazua and Shimano.

 • Charging: 3hrs for 360Wh battery

 TQ’s HPR50 is the most compact motor on the market thanks to its harmonic design, where the motor runs concentric to the bottom bracket axle.
 Not only is it hard to see, it’s almost silent in operation, making it utterly stealthy in use.
 The control unit is also compact and the top tube mounted display gives just enough info in an easy-to-read package.
-We got 800m of climbing out of the 360Wh battery in High power mode, so it’s reasonably efficient too.
+We got 800m of climbing out of the 360Wh battery in High power mode, so you’ll need the range extender or the new larger 580Wh battery to get a decent range.
 The only downside of the small footprint is that it can get very hot.

 Read our full review of the Trek Fuel EXe with TQ HPR50 motor